rdelrosario/xamarin-plugins/PushNotification/README.md

 ##### iOS Specifics
-* Application should have push notification enabled and active push cetificateds on Apple Developer Portal.
+* Application should have push notification enabled and active push certificates on Apple Developer Portal.
 * iOS Application Bundle identifier must be the same corresponding to the profile used for code signing the app.
 * Must checkout the helper class on content folder: PushNotificationApplicationDelegate.txt.
 In order to setup correctly.